By Graham L. Wilson

 The me inside my head was going through an all too familiar scenario, one that I revisited quite a bit - whether by conscious choice or by the reflections of my deeper mind.
 As usual, it embodied within aspects of my day beforehand and thus I found myself in a dimly lit room staring into a large glowing cathode ray tube monitor.
 It seemed like tonight my brain was going after a rather retro style for my vision.
 Looking down at my hands, my interior avatar found such a thought confirmed by the thick, rough beige keyboard and mouse.

 "Still having trouble with that module?" she stated flatly, neither smiling, frowning or anything.
 The expression on Janice Parker's face rarely ever moved.
 Truth be told, the computer in front of me probably had more of a visible personality than she did.
-That did not stop me from minding the comment however.
+That did not stop me from minding the comment however, if any thing it made me more annoyed.

 "Well, yes.
 I just rewrote it from scratch and it still won't build" I replied.
 Janice's lower lip raised about a quarter of a millimetre.